mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.repo()
-Add a Helm chart repository.
+Add and update a Helm chart repository.
 The repository will update if it has already been added.

 ```groovy
 helm.repo(